btdobbs/AI/Project/00/README.md

 ### Files to Edit and Submit

 You will fill in portions of ```addition.py``` , ```buyLotsOfFruit.py``` , and ```shopSmart.py```.
 Please do not change the other files in this repository or add new files to your repository.
-Submit autograder results as a pdf via your institutions LMS.
+Submit a zip file of the files listed under the submission heading.
 The due dates for projects are listed on the syllabus.
 No late project will be accepted without a starfish notice.

 ### Evaluation